Kneesnap/ps2split/README.md

-# n64splat
+# ps2split
-A n64 rom splitting tool to assist with decompilation and modding projects
+A ps2 ELF splitting tool to assist with decompilation and modding projects It was created mainly for 'Frogger: The Great Quest', and 'Silent Hill 2'.

+This is based on an n64 rom splitter, https://github.com/ethteck/papermario

 For example usage, see https://github.com/ethteck/papermario The Makefile `setup` target calls n64splat with a config file that you can use for reference.
 More documentation coming soon.